mhuesch/covid-ventilator-gantry/README.md

 ### 3. Frontend

-Browse to `http://localhost:5000/` for the SocketIO click event coordinates demo.
+Browse to `http://localhost:5000/coordinates` for the SocketIO click event coordinates demo.

 On a Raspberry Pi, start the webcam WebRTC streaming server with:
 ```
 uv4l --driver raspicam --auto-video_nr --encoding h264
 ```

-and then browse to `http://localhost:5000/stream` for the pi camera WebRTC streaming demo.
+Then browse to `http://localhost:5000/stream` for the pi camera WebRTC streaming demo.
+Or browse to `http://localhost:5000` for the full demo with WebRTC streaming and click event coordinates.

 ---